mad-maids/maid.maiden/pages/docs/node/intranet.md

 ---
-title: Config
+title: Intranet
 authors:
-  - ije
+  - uwussimo
 ---

-# Config
+# Intranet

 For custom advanced behavior of Aleph.js, add an `aleph.config.ts` file in the root of your project directory.